 I was issued the call sign TF3JB on January 14, 1974; license No. 80 in Iceland.
-From January 2007 to July 2012 I was QRV as TF2JB, but as of August 2012, I became TF3JB again.
+The call sign changed to TF2JB when we moved to west Iceland in 1995, but changed to TF3JB again moving back to the capital in 2012.
 Privileges include all bands, all emission types and full RF power.

-I have been a member of our national association, Icelandic Radio Amateurs (Í.R.A.), more or less since 1973.
-During that time I have had the opportunity to participate in various activities of this great hobby and recently finished serving as the association's president (2009-2013).
+I have been a member of our national association, Icelandic Radio Amateurs, Í.R.A., more or less since 1973.
+During that time I have had the opportunity to participate in various activities of this great hobby and most recently finished serving four terms as the association's president (2009-2013).

-I was granted a reciprocal license by the FCC when we lived in the United States (1990-1995).
-During that time I completed my postgraduate studies in NYC and CT.
-Helga María (my XYL) also earned her academic degrees during that time.
+When we lived in the United States (1990-1995) I was granted a reciprocal license by the FCC (one of the last such licenses issued before CEPT).
+During our stay, I completed my postgraduate studies in NYC and CT along with Helga María, my XYL.
 We both loved the time in the States.

+QSL cards are important.
 A QSL card is sure via bureau or direct for TF3JB and TF2JB.
-If you QSL direct, kindly include a self-addressed envelope with an IRC or 2 USD.
-Please note that I do not use E-QSL, LoTW or the QRZ Logbook system.
+If you QSL direct, kindly include a self-addressed envelope with:

-My grid square is HP94bc.
-When QRV as TF3JB/1 (at the summer house in Grímsnes) the grid square is HP94ma.
+The grid square is HP94bc.
+When QRV as TF3JB/1 (from the summer house) my grid square is HP94ma.